ladybug-tools/spider-covid-19-viz-3d/README.md

 * Community transmission vs traveller transmission
 	* Data in WHO PDF file hard to parse
 * a growing percentage affected per day of each country's population rather than cases detected if we're separating it out by country.
+* Set limits so cannot fo too far morth or south
+* only show new cases and hide the other stats?

 From Reddit